 And usually I wouldn’t go there, but the latter is actually an important part of my recovery story.
 And my body image story.
 And my life story.
 Men took something from me and a woman gave it back to me.
 Even though she’s younger than me, she made me feel safe.
 She saw my body and delighted in it, and I left her side with my head held higher.
-The experience she gave me was important, and it remains important each time she gives it.
+The experience she gave me was important; I’m still learning from it now.

 I don’t know that I’ll ever fully let go of the angst I feel about my body or feel comfortable in my own skin.
 But with her (women??), I felt it less.
 There’s no history of violence there.
 There’s nothing I feel I have to perform.
 With men, I circle them as they circle me and regard them as fragile, just as they regard me as the same.
 But I don’t hate men.
 I’m incapable of that.
 Also, I have a son, and the person I made him with ain’t half bad.

 But yeah.
 I still stress and I still eat.
 I eat because I don’t know how to tell my mom my that I never released my book of poetry, Woman In Sujud, because it’s not about finding solace in prayer, but rather, a collection of poems about the eroticism I feel in the masjid because of all the embracing, whispering, and separate, woman-only space it provides me.
 I eat because my brain goes haywire trying to plan for my son’s future.
 I eat because the pressure to write something brilliant before I die looms overhead, tangible and omniscient.